 Cats make all kinds of sounds.
 Some feline vocalizations are pleasant for us, like purrs, trills and meows.
 Others are annoying or downright alarming, as in the case with cat yowling.
-If your cat is yowling, what does it mean and more importantly, how do you get it to stop?
+So, why do cats yowl?
+What does it mean and more importantly, how do you get cat yowling to stop?

 First, know that when your cat makes any type of sound, she is talking to you.
 Of course, the problem is, humans don’t technically speak cat.
 “They’re trying to communicate something,” says Cynthia Karsten, DVM, outreach veterinarian for the Koret Shelter Medicine Program at the University of California, Davis, School of Veterinary Medicine’s Center for Companion Animal Health.
 “We just have to try to figure out what that something is.”

-To identify the reason your cat is yowling, act like a detective.
+To identify the reasons for cat yowling, act like a detective.
 Landing on the right answer is often a process of elimination.
-Consider the following reasons that cats yowl, then see if your cat might be experiencing one or more of these things.
+Consider the following reasons, then see if your cat might be experiencing one or more of these things.

 This one is obvious, but cats do what works.
-Yowling in your face gets that food bowl refilled.
+A cat yowling in your face gets that food bowl refilled.
 Hunger is easy to rule out.
 If your cat has plenty of food and is still yowling, hunger is probably not the cause.

 Although cats have a reputation for being aloof loners, some cats need more attention than others.
-If you’ve been away from home a lot lately or not playing or cuddling with your cat as much as usual, try to ramp up the attention and see if your cat’s yowling stops.
+If you’ve been away from home a lot lately or not playing or cuddling with your cat as much as usual, try to ramp up the attention and see if that cat yowling stops.

 “When I think about yowling, the first thing that comes to my mind is breeding season,” Dr. Karsten says.
 “When cats are breeding, they can make really horrible noises that really disturb people, but it’s quite normal.”
 If your cat isn’t spayed, she might be in heat.
 Talk to your vet about having your cat spayed and see if that takes care of the yowling.